Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/307_Range_Sum_Query_Mutable.md

 For every binary indexed tree node, it's value includes it's owne value and the total sum of left children's value.

+When updating value, we keep adding __last set bit__ to index in order to go upward to root node.

+When getting range sum, we keep minus __last set bit__ to index in order to go upward to root node.

 ```cpp